 Throughout his time in public service, John has proven to be an independent and effective representative for his fellow Georgians.
 On the county commission, he never voted for a tax increase.
 In Congress, he worked with both President Bush and President Obama to open a Veterans Affairs health clinic in Statesboro, and he led a bipartisan coalition of lawmakers to increase veterans mileage reimbursements—their first in 30 years.
 He was central in the fights to deepen the Port of Savannah and bring the Army’s Cyber Command to Fort Gordon in Augusta.
 When he left Congress, John was widely regarded as the most bipartisan member of the House of Representatives.

-John and his wife, Angèle, have 5 children and 4 grandchildren (and 1 more on the way!).
+John and his wife, Angèle, have 5 children and 5 grandchildren.
 They attend the First Baptist Church of Athens and divide their time between their home in Atlanta and his great-great-great-grandfather’s home in Athens.